-I find that baking this banana bread in an 8×8-inch pan ensures that the whole things cooks evenly and in about half the time as a standard loaf pan.
-Which means that you can spend less time waiting for the oven timer and more time enjoying your life.
-Plus, the recipe comes together in the food processor, so it’s easy to mix up…even with kids underfoot.
+I find that baking this banana bread in an 8×8-inch pan ensures that the whole thing cooks evenly and in about half the time as a standard loaf pan.
+That means you can spend less time waiting for the oven timer and more time enjoying your life.

 Ingredients You Need